 Finally, the third category includes solutions that compress the model \emph{during} the training phase.
 According to the literature, the compression at training time is mainly based on weights pruning, which can be accomplished in two different ways.
-On the one hand there are works that prune single weights, obtaining a sparsification of the model.
-On the other hand, there are solutions that prune neurons by removing an entire row of the weights matrix.
+On the one hand, some works prune single weights, sparsifying the model.
+On the other hand, some solutions prune neurons by removing an entire row of the weights matrix.
 In the first line of research, Bellec \emph{et al.} train directly a sparsely connected neural network and replace weights that reach zero with new random connections \cite{Bellec2017}.
 They experimentally show that the technique can be effective in learning sparse networks with a negligible loss in performance.
 In the same line, Narang \emph{et al.} integrate magnitude-based pruning into training showing that the model size can be reduced by 90\% with a speed-up from $2$x to $7$x \cite{Narang2017}.
-Srinivas \emph{et al.} and Louizos \emph{et al.} learn gating variables with the aim at minimizing the number of nonzero parameters of the network \cite{Srinivas2017,Louizos2017}.
-Recently, Lin \emph{et al.} propose a model compression method that generates a sparse trained model without additional overhead \cite{DBLP:conf/iclr/LinSBDJ20}.
+Srinivas \emph{et al.} and Louizos \emph{et al.} learn gating variables with the aim at minimising the number of nonzero parameters of the network \cite{Srinivas2017,Louizos2017}.
+Recently, Lin \emph{et al.} proposed a model compression method that generates a sparse trained model without additional overhead \cite{DBLP:conf/iclr/LinSBDJ20}.
 The proposed technique works i) by allowing a dynamic allocation of the sparsity pattern and ii) by incorporating feedback signals to reactivate prematurely pruned weights.
 Results on CIFAR-10 show the effectiveness of the technique in learning effective sparse networks.